marcus-o/real_time_rfsoc_phase_correction/readme.md

 - the full interferogram train without phase correction (no_phase_correction_full_data.ipynb)

 ### Real-time phase correction and averaging for adjustable detunings
 Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the adjustable_pc/pynq folder.
+Install the *.dtbo file to the RFSoC4x2 following the instructions in adjustable_pc/pynq/overlay/insert_dtbo.py.
-The provided notebook (adjustable_phase_correction) can output
+The provided notebook (adjustable_phase_correction.ipynb) can output
 - the full interferogram train with phase correction
 - coherently averaged interferograms after phase correction
+- the interferogram parameters measured by the phase correction
 - the full interferogram train without phase correction
-- the interferogram parameters measured by the phase correction

 ## Connecting the RFSoC4x2
 The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E accepts maximally a 1 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.